 Phase 7: Closure

-Closure is done at the end of every session and should leave the client feeling better than when the session began.
+The closure is done at the end of every session and should leave the client feeling better than when the session began.
 After working through all six previous phases, the client will have learned several self-calming techniques and will have documented the effectiveness of them for further reference.

 The Benefits of EDMR for Treating PTSD

-The benefit of EDMR in addiction recovery is that it has been proven to reprocess thoughts and behavior patterns that lead to substance abuse and trauma.
+The benefit of EDMR in addiction recovery is that it has been proven to reprocess thoughts and behaviour patterns that lead to substance abuse and trauma.
 Addiction does not occur overnight, and we can’t think that there is a “magic pill” for recovery.
 Using EMDR in conjunction with other therapies, meetings, and twelve-step programs helps to reprocess thought patterns, therefore reducing the risk of relapse.

 Our Family Programming starts while members are in treatment.
 Every Sunday, families visit their loved ones and have a group session.
 Programming continues for family members after a member completes their program too.